 The journey wasn’t a particularly difficult one.

 A geocaching buddy Hugh and I trudged across lake ice early in March, 2021 to get to an island on which a “puzzle” geocache was hidden.
-The story of that experience could be made more dramatic if two of us were hunched over walking into howling wind and pelting snow, isles hanging on beards and eyeballs gradually freezing in their sockets.
+The story of that experience could be made more dramatic if two of us were hunched over walking into howling wind and pelting snow, icicles hanging on beards and eyeballs freezing in their sockets.

 The actual experience was nothing like that, but there’s a story to be told about events well before the day of the journey in addition to the lake trudge experience itself.

 Before we get to the actual trudge across the lake, just in case some readers aren’t familiar with how geocaching works, I should start with a short explanation.

 Geocaching is built on a simple concept.
 Hide something with some sort of “logbook” in it.
 Record the coordinates of where you hid that thing.
 Post the coordinates on the geocaching.com site.
 Other people use those coordinates to guide them to the spot where you hid the thing.
 They find it, sign the logbook to prove they were physically there and also log the find on the geocaching website.

 In fact, it’s so simple, it’s so “open-ended” that it allows geocachers – “cachers for short” – to make the hobby whatever they want it be.